On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Conclusions

 \section{Conclusions}

-We introduced a novel D2D private caching model with a trusted server, which aims to preserve the privacy of the users' demands.
-We proposed novel D2D private coded caching schemes, which were proved to be order optimal by matching a novel converse bound under the constraint of uncoded cache placement and user collusion.
-Further works include proving even tighter converse bounds than the extension from the two-user system, novel converse bounds for any cache placement, and the research on decentralized D2D private coded caching problem with a trusted server.
+We introduced a new D2D private caching model, which aims to preserve the privacy of the users' demands.
+We proposed new D2D private coded caching schemes, which were proved to be order optimal by matching a new converse bound under the constraint of uncoded cache placement and user collusion to within a constant gap.
+Further works include proving new converse bounds for any cache placement, and investigating the decentralized D2D private coded caching problem.

 \appendices